 Barbados horses go swimming

-His father and his grandfather worked with horses and you’ll find Fester (featured in video) working at the race track most days.
+His father and grandfather worked with horses and you’ll find Fester (see video) working at the race track most days.

-The best days to watch Barbados horses swimming – or having a sea bath – are early on a Thursday, or a Sunday morning after a race meeting.
+The best times to see Barbados horses swimming are early on a Thursday or on a Sunday morning after a race meeting.

 To see the horses swimming. go to Pebbles Beach near Barbados Cruising Club from dawn.
 The grooms are happy to chat and pose with horses for a picture, Just ask!

 Watch for free